PhD, Materials Science and Engineering, Arizona State University, 1990

 nanoparticles, mining materials, and catalysts.

-research grants, she was the Principle Investigator (PI) of several
+research grants, she was the Principal Investigator (PI) of several

 education and outreach grants, including the National Science